-EF3.3 applies to all passenger lifts, even if the building has an effective height of less than 12 metres.
+EF3.3 applies to all passenger lifts.

-Under EP3.1(a), where emergency lifts are required under EP3.2, at least one of those required lifts must have stretcher facilities.
-Where there is a single emergency lift it must be the stretcher lift
+Under EP3.1(a), where emergency lifts are required under EP3.2, at least one of those required lifts, to the degree necessary, must have stretcher facilities.
+Where there is a single emergency lift it must be the stretcher lift.

-Under EP3.1(b) and the Application provision for EP3.1, where passenger lifts are provided in a building which has an effective height of more than 12 metres (and EP3.1(a) does not apply because an emergency lift is not required under EP3.2), at least one of those passenger lifts must have stretcher facilities.
+Under EP3.1(b), where passenger lifts are provided (and EP3.1(a) does not apply because an emergency lift is not required under EP3.2), at least one of those passenger lifts must have stretcher facilities.